 Filibusters have happened a number of times throughout history.
 The record for the longest individual speech was former Sen. Strom Thurmond from South Carolina.
 Who filibustered for 24 hours and 18 minutes against the Civil Rights Act of 1957.

 The way to end a filibuster: cloture.
-That’s when the Senate votes to limit the amount of time it will consider a bill or other matter.
-The chamber adopted the practice in 1917 amid growing frustration with long Senate speeches.
-Senators initially approved a two-thirds majority vote to invoke cloture, and lowered the threshold to three-fifths majority in 1975 — which still stands today.
+That’s when the Senate votes to limit the time to consider a bill or other matter.
+The chamber adopted the practice in 1917 because lawmakers were becoming more frustrated with long Senate speeches.
+Senators initially approved a two-thirds majority vote to invoke cloture.
+But lowered the threshold to three-fifths majority in 1975 — which still stands today.
 Meaning: any bill that has the support of at least 60 senators is essentially filibuster-proof.

 Sign up for the Daily Skimm email newsletter.